Natsu29/realtime-chat/README.md

 Requirement

-To run this app on your computer you must have install, _ Node
+To run this app on your computer you must install,
+_ Node
 _ npm \* git